OAS Calculator Canada — Estimate Your Monthly Old Age Security Payment

 Frequently Asked Questions

-How much OAS will I receive?
+How much OAS will I get in Canada in 2026?

-What is the OAS clawback?
+What is the OAS clawback threshold for 2026?

 Related Calculators